Anne Gust Brown

-Anne Baldwin Gust Brown (born March 15, 1958) is an American business executive who was the First Lady of California from 2011 to 2019.
-She is married to former Governor Jerry Brown.
+Anne Baldwin Gust Brown (born March 15, 1958) is an American business executive who served as the first lady of California from 2011 to 2019 as the wife of Governor Jerry Brown.

 Her career positions include executive vice president for the clothing retailer The Gap and a director of the fast food chain, Jack in the Box, Inc.

 Early life and education

 Gust was born on March 15, 1958, in Bloomfield Hills, Michigan, to Rockwell T. "Rocky" Gust, Jr. and Anne Baldwin Gust.
 She graduated at the top of her class in high school, and attended Stanford University, where she graduated with a degree in political science.
 After graduation, she returned to Michigan to attend the University of Michigan Law School.

 Career

 After becoming a lawyer, Gust joined clothing retailer Gap Inc. in 1991.
 She was senior vice president and general counsel from 1994 to 1998, executive vice president of human resources, legal and corporate administration from 1998 to 1999, executive vice president of human resources, legal, global compliance and corporate administration of Gap Inc. from 1999 to 2000, chief compliance officer from 1998 to May 13, 2005, and chief administrative officer and executive vice president from March 2000 to May 13, 2005.

 Gust served as a director of Jack in the Box Inc. from January 1, 2003, to February 10, 2010.